cran/selenider/tests/testthat/_snaps/format.md

 ---

     Code
-      print(element)
+      print_lazy(element)
     Output
       A selenider element selecting:
-      The first element with css selector ".myclass", xpath ".//a", and link text "Link".
+      The first element with css selector ".myclass", xpath ".//a", and name "name".

 ---

     Code
-      print(element)
+      print_lazy(element)
     Output
       A selenider element selecting:
-      * The first element with css selector ".myclass", xpath ".//a", and link text "Link".
+      * The first element with css selector ".myclass", xpath ".//a", and name "name".
       * The first child element with css selector ".myclass2".

 ---

     Code
-      print(element)
+      print_lazy(element)
     Output
       A selenider element selecting:
-      * The first element with css selector ".myclass", xpath ".//a", and link text "Link".
+      * The first element with css selector ".myclass", xpath ".//a", and name "name".
       * The first child element with css selector ".myclass2" and xpath ".//p".

 ---

     Code
-      print(element)
+      print_lazy(element)
     Output
       A selenider element selecting:
       * The first element with css selector "a".
       * The first child element with css selector "b".
       * The first child element with css selector "c".

-# Printing works for selenider element collections
+# Lazy printing works for selenider element collections

     Code
-      print(elements)
+      print_lazy(elements)
     Output
       A collection of selenider elements selecting:
       The elements with css selector ".myclass".